TOP APPRENTICESHIP PROGRAMS IN MONTANA

 In the year 2006, 1,308 apprentices earned around $15.57 per hourly wages midway through a 4- year apprenticeship program and received multiple raises before completion.
 All together apprentices in Montana made an annual total of $32,385.60, or $3,200 monthly.
 Which is more than the average Montana worker.
 In 2006 registered apprentices earned in total, $42,360,364 in wages.

 In the year 2006, 1331 apprentices who finished their training in the previous ten years were still working in Montana earning sixty-three million in wages.
-All together a retention rate of 83 percent of apprentices that remained in the workforce of Montana.
+All together with a retention rate of 83 percent of apprentices that remained in the workforce of Montana.

 In total the income calculated was $104,893,804 with the existing registered.
 The wages earned by apprentices & apprentice graduates had a $420 million impact on local economies in Montana.